Click the "Stress" button to get rid of it.

 Quitting out of self- insult and self-punishment contains the seeds of your own undoing.

 You feel bad for smoking, smoking helps you feel better so you smoke again, feel bad again, and so the cycle renews.
 But smokers do become nonsmokers.
-This book is a guide on how to get there.

 ISBN 0-9771467-0-7